disha9058/northeast-platform/README.md

 A modern web application built with React, TypeScript, and Tailwind CSS for health monitoring and preventive solutions.

-Features
+Features:

-Responsive and fast UI using Tailwind CSS
+1.Responsive and fast UI using Tailwind CSS

-Built with React and TypeScript for type safety and scalability

-Component-driven architecture with shadcn-ui for reusable components

-Development-ready setup with Vite for fast hot-reloading
+2.Built with React and TypeScript for type safety and scalability 3.Component-driven architecture with shadcn-ui for reusable components 4.Development-ready setup with Vite for fast hot-reloading

 Getting Started